10 Small Diet Tweaks with a BIG Impact on Your Health

 Unlike honey, maple syrup, and coconut sugar, stevia has no effect on blood sugar whatsoever.
 Yep, no effect on blood sugar at all!

 There are a lot of stevia options out there, and a lot of them are total junk.
 You want to look for a pure liquid extract with stevia in a base of just alcohol or water and vegetable glycerin, or else pure powdered stevia — look closely at those ingredient labels!

-5) Swapping your morning coffee for a morning matcha latte
+5) Swap your morning coffee for a morning matcha latte

 Ah I can hear the groans from here!
 But trust me: this actually won’t be such a difficult tweak for you.